 - You write all the tests first before writing any code.
 No. As described above, write one small test, then one bit of code to make it pass.
 The tests and the code are implemented together in tight iterations.

 - TDD takes too long.
 If you haven’t been writing tests at all, then yes, more time is added to your development effort, but this is true if you write them first or last.
 What TDD teams realize once they start using it expertly is that overall development is faster because of reduced rework, refactoring, and bug fixing.
-A summary of research about TDD effectiveness can be found here.

 - TDD is primarily a testing process.
 This is the point of this entire post, so let’s explore it in detail…